PgBouncer connection pooler in a PostgreSQL cluster

 - PRESERVE/DELETE ROWS in temporary tables;

-- prepared statements: protocol-level prepared plans, PREPARE, DEALLOCATE;
+- prepared statements (prepared statements): protocol-level prepared plans, PREPARE, DEALLOCATE;

 Session mode (session)

-In session mode, the client can continue sending queries as long as the session continues — the connection between the connection pooler and the PostgreSQL server will be maintained until the client disconnects from the database.
+In session mode, a client can continue sending requests as long as the session lasts — the connection between the connection pooler and the PostgreSQL server will be maintained until the client disconnects from the database.

-The number of connections between the connection pooler and PostgreSQL server is determined by the pool size.
-For each client connection, a connection between the connection pooler and PostgreSQL server is used.
-The connection is returned to the pool and can be reused only after disconnecting the previous client from the database.
+The number of connections between the connection pooler and the PostgreSQL server is determined by the pool size.
+Each client connection uses one connection between the pooler and the PostgreSQL server.
+The connection is returned to the pool and can only be reused after the previous client disconnects from the database.

-Unlike transaction mode, this mode is safe, replicates a direct connection to PostgreSQL, supports all mechanisms and is suitable for all PostgreSQL clients.
+Unlike transaction mode (transaction), this mode is safe, replicates a direct connection to PostgreSQL, supports all mechanisms, and is suitable for all PostgreSQL clients.
 When using this mode, the load on resources is not reduced.

-This connection mode is useful for clients that have many short-lived database connections, because this mode increases the DBMS connection speed.
+This connection mode is useful for clients with many short-lived database connections, as it increases the connection speed to the DBMS.

-The pooler will return the connection to the pool as soon as the first request is processed — transactions with multiple statements will abort, the pooler will return an error.
+The pooler returns the connection to the pool as soon as the first request is processed — transactions with multiple statements are aborted, and the pooler returns an error.

-This mode allows you to use more client connections than in transaction mode.
-This mode is suitable if it is known that each transaction is limited to only one request (AUTOCOMMIT enabled).
+This mode allows for more client connections than transaction mode.
+This mode is suitable if it is known that each transaction is limited to a single request (AUTOCOMMIT enabled).

-If you select transaction mode, familiarize yourself with the limitations of this mode.
+If you select transaction mode (transaction), read about the limitations of this mode.

-- In the Control panel, on the top menu, click Products and select Cloud Databases.
+- In the control panel, click Products in the top menu and select Managed Databases.

 - Open the Active tab.